sduttasj/TestingPython/README.md

 6. Store the dependencies in requirements.txt:
 pip freeze > requirements.txt

-7.Next we add a test file under the same directory (main directory)
+7. Next we add a test file under the same directory (main directory)

 8. We run the test coverage. pytest -v --cov